tattle-made/docs/CODEOFCONDUCT.md

 ## Attribution

-Sections of these guidelines have been adapted from the [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+Sections of these guidelines have been adapted from
+* the [Contributor Covenant][homepage], version 2.0, available at
+https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

-Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).
+* [Mozilla's code of conduct
+enforcement ladder](https://github.com/mozilla/diversity).

 [homepage]: https://www.contributor-covenant.org